 Dean’s List (SoC)

-Each quarter, students who obtain a GPA of 3.75 or higher for the quarter (not the cumulative GPA) are placed on the SoC Dean’s List.
+Each quarter, students who are enrolled full time and obtain a GPA of 3.75 or higher for the quarter (not the cumulative GPA) are placed on the SoC Dean’s List.

-Each department may designate no more than 5% of its graduating seniors as graduating with departmental distinction.
+Each department may designate the top 5% of its graduating seniors as graduating with departmental distinction.
 This honor is entered on the transcript.
-A minimum GPA of 3.67 is required to be considered for this honor.

 The departments of communication sciences & disorders, communication studies, performance studies, and theatre (including dance majors) have honors programs in which students take an honors seminar and/or write a thesis.
 Contact your academic advisor for more information.
 You should begin discussing doing an honors thesis with your advisor in the fall of your junior year.
 Some of the programs require you to apply for the honors program in the winter quarter of junior year.
 Departmental honors, when successfully completed and approved by your faculty advisors, is entered on the transcript.

 The top 5% of the graduating class in the School of Communication determined by cumulative GPA are awarded degrees summa cum laude; the next 8% are awarded magna cum laude; and the next 12% are designated cum laude.
 See the university’s academic catalog for additional details: https://catalogs.northwestern.edu/undergraduate/requirements-policies/graduation-degrees/graduation-honors/